Scheduled maintenance - Thursday, July 12 at 5:00 PM EDT

 Health Canada provides a list of Active Claims for Exemptions that shows:

 There are links to the official publication notice regarding the filing of the claim and the decision made on the claim.
-The NoD date also links to any additional information about the CBI claim validity.
-To verify that the SDS and/or label has an active CBI claim, the HMIRA RN and date shown on the SDS/label should match the information on this web page, and the link to the NoD will provide confirmation that the claim was determined to be valid.
+The notice of decision date also links to any additional information about the CBI claim validity.
+To verify that the SDS or label has an active CBI claim, the HMIRA registry number and date shown on the SDS/label should match the information on this web page, and the link to the notice of decision will provide confirmation that the claim was determined to be valid.

 Table 1 – Complete CBI Application Package Checklist* | |